-Currently this wireless technology is one the most popular connection types.
-It’s available at home and at public places such airports, planes, buses, trains, pubs, cafes, shops, gyms, works and etc. Furthermore, data usage trough this type of wireless connection is cheaper than mobile one.
-Today stay connected is important so we need to know how to configure Wi-Fi on our mobile devices.
+Currently, this wireless technology is one of the most popular connection types.
+It’s available at home and public places such as airports, planes, buses, trains, pubs, cafes, shops, gyms, works, etc. Furthermore, data usage trough this type of wireless connection is cheaper than a mobile one.
+Today staying connected is important so we need to know how to configure Wi-Fi on our mobile devices.

 Below are connecting Wi-Fi instructions for the most popular platforms such as

 The main steps are